What do you have in place for my child's safety?

 How do you handle potty training?

 We ask that you remind our workers each time you drop off if your child is potty training.
-Please send potty training children in a pull-up if possible, as sometimes they do not feel comfortable going in the potty with a stranger.
+Please send potty training children in a pull-up if possible, as sometimes they do not feel comfortable going in the potty without their parent.
 Both the nursery and 2 year old classrooms have toddler sized toilets that the kids love to use.

 How do you keep track of the items I bring for my child?